-Accommodation will be in the best available hotels.
-Ethiopia is not renowned for its accommodation, but we will stay in comfortable 3-star hotels and lodges with ensuite facilities.
-The locations include Addis, Lalibela, Gondar, Simien, Bahir-Dar, Aksum, Gheralta.
-Request brochure for details and pictures.
+Accommodation will be in the best available hotels and traditional lodges (full details in the brochure).
+The locations include Addis, Lalibela, Gondar, Simien, Bahir-Dar, Sidama, and Arba Minch.

 Travel will be overland only locally around cities.
 Otherwise we travel by short domestic flights between regional centers.

-See brochure for details including domestic flights, single supplements, and extension tours
+See brochure for details about fees including domestic flights, single supplements, and extension tours.

 Gold: 5% discount